 With the 2014 founding of the College of Security and Intelligence (CSI) in Prescott, Arizona, Embry-Riddle builds on more than 10 years of experience training future analysts and professionals in the fields of global security and intelligence studies.

-In 1997, the nation’s first bachelor’s degree in Science, Technology, and Globalization (STG) was launched by Dr. Richard Bloom, who now holds the position of Embry-Riddle’s Vice Chancellor for Academics Affairs in Prescott.
+In 1997, the nation’s first bachelor’s degree in Science, Technology, and Globalization (STG) was launched by Dr. Richard Bloom, Professor of Social Sciences.

 In 2003, portions of the STG program were converted into the Bachelor of Science in Global Security and Intelligence Studies (GSIS), under the leadership of Dr. Philip Jones, who now serves as CSI Dean.
 This highly popular degree program now boasts more than 250 undergraduate majors, with dozens of additional Embry-Riddle students taking minors in fields related to security, intelligence studies, area studies, and international relations.